kehl-gopher/chatOrg/README.md

 # AI FAQ Chatbot Documentation

 ## Overview
-The AI FAQ chatbot is designed to assist users by providing relevant answers based on a company's documentation and manually entered information.
-It utilizes OpenAI embeddings and GPT-based responses to ensure accurate and relevant responses.
+chatOrg is a powerful customer support tool that helps businesses automate responses to common inquiries.
+It is integrated with **Telex**, an AI-powered chatbot system that allows organizations to provide seamless customer experiences using their own documentation and manually entered information.

 ## Purpose
-The chatbot is part of the Telex integration application, allowing companies to set up an AI-driven FAQ system.
-By integrating with Telex, businesses can automate responses to common inquiries using their uploaded documents and manually entered data.
+The chatbot is a  feature of the **Telex** platform, enabling businesses to leverage AI for answering frequently asked questions.
+Companies can enhance customer interactions by integrating their documentation and textual descriptions into the chatbot system, ensuring precise and relevant responses.

 ## Features
 1. **Company Data Sources**
-   - Companies can **upload a document** (accepted formats: PDF, TXT, DOCX).
+   - Businesses can **upload a document** (Accepted formats: PDF, TXT, DOCX).
 The document size must not exceed **10MB**.
-   - Companies can **manually enter textual descriptions** of their services.
+   - Companies can **manually enter textual descriptions** of their services for AI reference.
-   - Companies can use **both** data sources for better response accuracy.
+   - Both sources can be combined for enhanced response accuracy.

+**⚠️ NOTE:**
-***NOTE PDF uploaded is not yet fully supported***
+- **PDF upload is not fully supported yet.**
-***NOTE File upload is not yet supported document are currently read and stored in DB for embeddings***
+- **File upload is not supported currently; documents are processed and stored in the database for embeddings.**

 2. **Processing Flow**
-   - When a company uploads a document, the system **extracts text** from it.
+   - When a document is uploaded, the system **extracts text** from it.
    - Extracted text and manually entered descriptions are **stored as embeddings** in the database.
    - When a user asks a question, the chatbot uses **OpenAI embeddings** to find the most relevant context and passes it to **GPT** to generate a response.